- Ultracet (tramadol and acetaminophen combination)

 People who misuse tramadol are more likely to mix it with other drugs, such as alcohol.
 Mixing tramadol with alcohol or other drugs can be dangerous, resulting in harmful drug interactions.
 Drinking while taking tramadol can have serious effects on breathing rate, coordination, liver function, and more.

-If you or someone you know is struggling with opioid and alcohol abuse, professional treatment within an addiction rehab program is highly recommended.
-Seeking professional help can provide a path for recovery from drug and alcohol abuse, and for many people, can be life-saving.
+If you or someone you know is struggling with opioid and alcohol use, professional treatment within an addiction rehab program is highly recommended.
+Seeking professional help can provide a path for recovery from drug and alcohol use, and for many people, can be life-saving.

 How Do Tramadol And Alcohol Affect The Body?